 “Environmental injustice” refers to a set of actions that harm the environment while simultaneously alienating specific groups and communities.
 A common example of this phenomenon is a company that pollutes local water sources, which in turn contaminates drinking water and causes health problems within a community.

 Environmental injustice is a systemic problem resulting from the alienation and segregation of specific groups within communities.
-These groups are usually defined along racial, socioeconomic, and similar divisions, and this has been a problem in this country for a long time.
+These groups are usually defined along racial, socioeconomic, and similar divisions.
 Although efforts to overcome environmental injustice continue, it has persisted for decades.
 An environmental justice lawyer can help you seek compensation for your injuries.